Default S3 method

 period

 A factor, or something that can be coerced into one, giving the time period associated with each price relative in x.
 The ordering of time periods follows of the levels of period, to agree with cut().
-The default assumes that all price relatives belong to one time period.
+The default makes an index for one time period.

 ea

 A factor, or something that can be coerced into one, giving the elemental aggregate associated with each price relative in x.
-The default assumes that all price relatives belong to one elemental aggregate.
+The default makes an index for one elemental aggregate.

 weights